CraftTweaker/CraftTweaker-Documentation/docs/AdvancedFunctions/Global_Static_Variables.md

 ## Difference between statics and globals
-Both, statics and globals are scriptbound and instantiate before the script is executed.
+Both, statics and globals are scriptbound and instantiated before the script is executed.
 Both cannot be changed.
 The difference is how they are called:
 Globals can be called from everywhere simply by their name unless you already have a local variable that has the same name.